jwboelens/expert-octo-waffle/src/about.md

 Hi.
 I'm Jan-Willem Boelens.
 I have a cat named Bob.
 I don't need a website, but here we are.
 I <s>hate all</s> don't have any social media.

-This website is built with Eleventy.
+This website is built with Eleventy / GitHub / Netlify.
+It's simple on purpose.
+I like simplicity.
+The web is bloated enough.